dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 your project.

-So in case if your Drupal project is using lots of modules that are relying heavily on database, like Views, Panel, Organic groups etc, it may run significantly slower.
+So in case if your Drupal project is using lots of modules that are relying heavily on database, like Views, Panels, Organic groups etc, it may run significantly slower.

 In that case you may want to fallback to using direct IP-address to communicate